Jang Ki-yong: 2019–present: Career breakthrough and mainstream success

 In 2020, Jang was cast in the mystery romance drama Born Again alongside Lee Soo-hyuk and Jin Se-yeon.

 In 2021, Jang starred in the Netflix original romantic comedy film Sweet & Sour alongside Chae Soo-bin and Krystal Jung.
 Jang later joined the tvN drama My Roommate Is a Gumiho, which is the first iQiyi original production drama alongside Lee Hye-ri, Kang Han-na, Kim Do-wan and Bae In-hyuk.
 Jang's last project before his mandatory enlistment was the SBS television series Now, We Are Breaking Up with Song Hye-kyo, Choi Hee-seo and Kim Joo-hun, all of which was pre-filmed before his departure in August ahead of its airing in November.

+In February 2025, Jang signed with new agency United Artists Agency.

 Personal life

-Jang completed his tertiary education at Seokyeong University, majoring in Model Acting.

 Military service

 Jang enlisted for his mandatory military service on August 23, 2021, as an active duty soldier.
 In the midst of his service, Jang was cast in the Korean republic's musical Blue Helmet: Meissa's Song (2022) with Chanyeol of Exo and Hyojin of ONF, marking his first musical performance.
 Jang served his enlistment for one year and six months in the 15th Infantry Division ahead of his discharge on February 22, 2023.